Upper bounds for constant slope $p$-adic families of modular forms

 One feature of \eqref{eqn:apprime-bound-intro} is that it depends on $f$ and not just the slope $h$.
 This is notable because there is an implicit understanding among experts that the magnitude of $h$ is a direct obstruction to the existence of a family with constant slope $h$.
 Roughly, larger $h$'s should correspond to smaller families.
 Motivated by this, we give a second bound of the form

 where $m_p(h)$ is a non-negative function that grows like $\log h$ as $h \goto \infty$ (see Theorem \ref{thm:slope-dependent}).
 Actually, we will only produce a non-trivial bound if $p > 3$.

-Unlike \eqref{eqn:apprime-bound-intro}, it is crucial that $f$ is classical for \eqref{eqn:log-bound-intro} to hold; there is no bound like \eqref{eqn:log-bound-intro} if we allow all $p$-adic eigenforms of slope $h$ at once because of ``spectral halos.''
-To illustrate the role of the classicality, let us sketch an argument which is not complete.
-Consider the conjecture made by Gouv\^ea (\cite{Gouvea-WhereSlopesAre}) which says that there is a $0\%$ chance that the slope of a weight $k$ (classical) eigenform lies strictly between ${k-1\over p+1}$ and ${k-2\over 2}$.
+Unlike \eqref{eqn:apprime-bound-intro}, it is crucial that $f$ be in a family of eigenforms of level $\Gamma_0(p)$ for \eqref{eqn:log-bound-intro} to hold; there is no bound like \eqref{eqn:log-bound-intro} if we allow all $p$-adic eigenforms of slope $h$ at once because of ``spectral halos.''
+To illustrate this, let us sketch an argument that is not complete.
+Gouv\^ea has conjectured (\cite{Gouvea-WhereSlopesAre}) there is a $0\%$ chance that the slope of a weight $k$ eigenform on $\Gamma_0(p)$ lies strictly between ${k-1\over p+1}$ and ${k-2\over 2}$.
 Suppose that not only is Gouv\^ea's conjecture true but that it also can be strengthened to say that absolutely no slopes appear in that range.
-Then, for a fixed slope $h$ and weight $k$, among the $k'\geq 2$ satisfying $k' \congruent k \bmod p-1$ and ${k'-1\over p+1} < h < {k'-2\over 2}$ there is at least one with $v_p(k'-k)$ roughly $\log h$ (or higher), and our assumption implies that no constant slope family of slope $h$ passes over such $k'$.
-The argument fails because, of course, Gouv\^ea's conjecture is completely open and it further seems likely that the strengthening we considered is true only those $p$ that Buzzard has called $\SL_2(\Z)$-regular (\cite{Buzzard-SlopeQuestions}).
-It is false for $p=59$, for instance.
+For fixed $h$ and $k$, among the $k'\geq 2$ satisfying $k' \congruent k \bmod p-1$ and ${k'-1\over p+1} < h < {k'-2\over 2}$ there is at least one with $v_p(k'-k)$ roughly $\log h$ (or higher), and our assumption implies that no constant slope family of slope $h$ passes over such $k'$.
+The argument fails since, of course, Gouv\^ea's conjecture is completely open, but also since the strengthening we considered is likely true only for primes Buzzard has called $\SL_2(\Z)$-regular (\cite{Buzzard-SlopeQuestions}).

 The previous argument assumes certain slopes do not appear at all in certain weights.
 The key point in salvaging it is to use that a $p$-adic family of eigenforms comes equipped with a $p$-adic family of Galois representations and the ``mod $p$ reduction'' is constant over the family.
 The substitute for Gouv\^ea's global conjecture is a purely local version (Theorem \ref{thm:galois-rep-thm} in the text) that rules out lifts of the mod $p$ reduction of a fixed crystalline representation to crystalline representations, in other weights, with prescribed slope.
 This result, which we do not describe further but consider it of independent interest, is an application of a theorem proven by Berger, Li, and Zhu (\cite{BergerLiZhu-SmallSlopes}).
-It is in applying their result that the cases of $p=2$ and $p=3$ must be excluded.
+Their result is valid for any $p$, but unfortunately the way we apply it gives information only if $p > 3$.

 In summary, if $f$ has slope $h$ then we have (for $p>3$) proven a bound

 for some explicit function $m_p(h)$.
 At the end of this article, we will give some numerical evidence that {\em this} bound is near to being tight, and we will discuss the relationship between \eqref{eqn:summary-bound} and the Gouv\^ea--Mazur conjecture.